croct-tech/plug-js/docs/quick-start.md

 ## Identifying Users

 So far, all the examples we have seen involve anonymous users only.
-Suppose your application allows users to create accounts.
-In that case, the SDK provides a way to identify users using the same identifier as you use internally to assemble cross-channel data into a unified customer view.
+However, for applications that allow users to register for an account, the SDK provides a way to identify users using the same identifier as you use internally to assemble cross-channel data into a unified customer view.

 The following example covers the steps to identify, retrieve identifiers, and anonymize users: